Barista Express $700 vs Gaggia $449 vs Silvia $995 2026

 Overview

 We were wrong.
-Breville's approach here is genuinely smart.
+Breville's approach here is really smart.

 Build Quality and Design